Photography at the School of Creative Arts

 Supervised open lab time provides expanded access to the facility, usually 30 – 40 hours a week, to allow students to engage deeply with the medium.

-Graduate students are assigned private darkroom time, upon request.
+Graduate students are assigned private darkroom access upon request with the completion of Health & Safety training.

 A lighting studio with new lights and sweep backdrop system supports production in portraiture, still life, etc. The studio is available by reservation.